krunalmerwana/assignments/README.md

 ```

 ## Screenshots
-Screenshots have been attached for Dockerfile and Python file in Screenshots folder.
+Screenshots have been attached for DockerFile and Python file in Screenshots folder.